Adoption is a legal act that vests the parental rights and duties of a child in the adopters.

 - apply for a residence or contact order and ask a family court to decide visiting rights and where the child will live

 For more information on mediation you can contact 'Family Mediation Northern Ireland' or contact 'Family Support NI' by following the links below:

 There are also other mediation services available, these can be found on the internet or in the local telephone directory.

 If they feel it would be in the child’s best interest or is for the child’s safety, social services can ask the courts to issue:

 - Secure Accommodation Orders

-The Children Order Advisory Committee (COAC) has issued guidelines on the case management of public law cases and this can be found under publications on the Northern Ireland Courts and Tribunals Service website
+The Children Order Advisory Committee (COAC) has issued guidelines on the case management of public law cases (cases involving children in care) and this can be found under the publications section on the Northern Ireland Courts and Tribunals Service website